 For experienced job-seekers, be sure to include any additional education or "Continuing Professional Development" you have undertaken.
 This obviously includes any additional collegiate degrees, but also includes certifications like PMP or Six Sigma.

-- Start each bullet / line with a verb.
-Examples: Designed, Programmed, Wrote, Led, Developed, etc.,
+- Examples: Designed, Programmed, Wrote, Led, Developed, Managed, etc.,

-- Keep each bullet to a single line where possible.
+- If you are using bullets, keep each to a single line where possible.

-- Make each bullet about a discrete project or job responsibility you had.
+- Avoid collisions.
+Try to make each bullet about a discrete project or job responsibility you had.
+Don't be redundant across multiple bullets.

 - Be specific about the technologies / designs you worked with - demonstrate knowledge about the projects you list.